DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 FAQ Frequently Asked Questions

-The Insta360 GO Ultra and DJI Osmo Nano both support nighttime photography, but with distinctly different performance styles.
+Both the Insta360 GO Ultra and the DJI Osmo Nano support night photography, but the performance styles are distinctly different.

-In terms of accessory compatibility, there is a clear difference between the two:
+In terms of compatibility of fittings, there is a significant difference between the two:

-GO Ultra requires a dedicated magnetic quick release mount.
+Insta360 GO Ultra Requires a dedicated magnetic quick release bracket.

-Osmo Nano, on the other hand, supports the standard quick release system of DJI series products, which is much more compatible and can be used with other DJI products, such as Osmo Action 5 Pro, Osmo Action 4, Osmo 360.
+DJI Osmo Nano It supports the standard quick release system of DJI products, which is more compatible with other DJI products such as Osmo Action 5 Pro, Osmo Action 4 and Osmo 360.

 Conclusion